ProtoDigitalUK/lucid/packages/plugin-local-storage/README.md

-# Proto Digital Headless - Local Storage Plugin
+# Proto Headless - Local Storage Plugin

-> The official Local Storage plugin for Proto Digital Headless
+> The official Local Storage plugin for Proto Headless

+This plugin registers the required media strategy functions to stream, upload, update and delete media from the specified local directory.

 ## Installation